 6. Major nonconformance

-You hope not to get one of these (and won't if Mapwright is your consultant).
+You hope not to get one of these (and won't if using us of course ).
 But if you do, how are they handled?
 For example, do they require a further special auditor visit - which you are charged extra for - to verify your corrective action?